gearglow/ReptiliaWithATwist/The List.md

 "Huh?"
 Luna said.

 "The Potters have Basque roots," Elysia explained.
 "Over the summer I went through the Potter vaults, and found a bunch of old grimoires in Aquitanian.
 One of them had a bunch of spells to help with runes and sigils and such.
 Apparently the Potters were known for warding and enchanting at one point.
-Soul magic too, it turns out, though those spells aren't all that useful most of the time.
-Anyway, _kendu akatsa_ got translated to modern Basque, and translates to 'remove the blemish.'
+Soul magic too, it turns out, because of golem-crafting, though those spells aren't all that useful most of the time.
+Anyway, _kendu akatsa_ got translated to modern Basque, and means roughly 'remove the blemish.'
 It's used for un-etching."

 Luna made puppy-eyes.
 "Ooh!
 Can you teach me?
 Pretty _pretty_ please?"